Blue-Winged Olives

 Ephemerella excrucians or Pale Morning Dun usually follows its larger sibling

 Ephemerella dorothea infrequens with which it shares the same common name.
-What it lacks in size by comparison is made up for with it's duration, often lasting for months with intermittent peaks.
+What it often lacks in size by comparison is made up for with it's duration, often lasting for months with intermittent peaks.
 This close relationship with

 infrequens has led many anglers to confuse Pale Morning Dun biology with that of the